 Level 2 inter-school: A team of pupils represent your school at an inter-school event.

-- Key Step: three mixed gender teams of six represent the school at step 1, 2 and 3 in floor, vault and body management.
-Top teams advance to level 3 competition.
+- Primary School - Key Step: Teams of six represent the school at step 1, 2 and 3 in floor, vault and body management.
+Top teams advance to the level 3 competition.

-- GymChallenge: A mixed gender team of 10 represent the school.
-Top teams advance to level 3 competition.
+- Secondary School - GymChallenge: Teams of 10 represent the school.
+Top teams advance to the level 3 competition.

-Level 3 - county level: Qualifying teams from level 2 compete at county level in Key Step and GymChallenge.
+Level 3 - county level: Qualifying teams from level 2 are invited to compete at county level in Key Step and GymChallenge.
 They both follow the level 2 competition formats.